Great-Side-Projects/keycloak/README.md

 This is an example of how to list things you need to use the software and how to install them.

-You need to have a database created in PostgreSQL, for example "kecloak" see https://www.keycloak.org/server/db .
+You need to have a database created in PostgreSQL, for example "kecloak" see https://www.keycloak.org/server/db.
+#### Note: the first time you run the project, the database will be created automatically and take more time to start the keycloak server.

 * Docker
 * PostgresSQL database